Array Functions

 map (array $array, callable $transformer)array

-Calls $transformer on all elements in the array and returns the array of return values.
-The callback has the signature function ($value, $key, array $array): bool.
+Calls $transformer on all elements in the array and returns an array of the return values.
+The callback has the signature function ($value, $key, array $array): mixed.

 $array = ['foo', 'bar', 'baz'];